afuggetta/ghkattorneys/wp-content/plugins/simple-social-icons/readme.txt

 * Pinterest
 * RSS
 * StumbleUpon
+* Tumblr
 * Twitter
 * Vimeo
 * YouTube

+NOTE - The rights to each pictogram in the social extension are either trademarked or copyrighted by the respective company.
+Icons that are included in the social extension can be identified at http://www.entypo.com/.

 == Changelog ==

+= 1.0.13 =
+* Add textdomain loader

+= 1.0.12 =
+* Prevent ModSecurity blocking fonts from loading

+= 1.0.11 =
+* Update enqueue version for stylesheet, for cache busting

+= 1.0.10 =
+* Update textdomain, generate POT

+= 1.0.9 =
+* PHP7 compatibility

+= 1.0.8 =
+* Added border options

+= 1.0.7 =
+* Added Bloglovin icon

+= 1.0.6 =
+* Added filters

+= 1.0.5 =
+* Updated LICENSE.txt file to include social extension

+= 1.0.4 =
+* Updated version in enqueue script function

+= 1.0.3 =
+* Added Tumblr icon

+= 1.0.2 =
+* More specific in the CSS to avoid conflicts

+= 1.0.1 =
+* Made color and background color more specific in the CSS to avoid conflicts

+= 1.0.0 =
+* Switched to icon fonts, rather than images

+= 0.9.5 =
+* Added Instagram icon

-= 0.9.0 =
+= 0.9.4 =
-* Initial Beta Release
+* Added YouTube icon
+* Added bottom margin to icons

-= 0.9.1 =
+= 0.9.3 =
-* Fixed some styling issues
+* Fixed CSS conflict in some themes

 = 0.9.2 =
 * Added new profile options
 * Changed default border radius to 3px

-= 0.9.3 =
+= 0.9.1 =
-* Fixed CSS conflict in some themes
+* Fixed some styling issues

-= 0.9.4 =
-* Added YouTube icon
-* Added bottom margin to icons

-= 0.9.5 =
-* Added Instagram icon

-= 1.0.0 =
-* Switched to icon fonts, rather than images

-= 1.0.1 =
-* Made color and background color more specific in the CSS to avoid conflicts

-= 1.0.2 =
+= 0.9.0 =
-* More specific in the CSS to avoid conflicts
+* Initial Beta Release